By Wesley Gallagher

 Childhood trauma like emotional neglect is often a predictor of mental health disturbances in adults, according to the American Psychological Association (APA).
 One of the lasting effects of emotional neglect is fear of abandonment.

-Abandonment Issues in Adults
+Causes of Abandonment Issues in Adults

 Emotional trauma in childhood often leads to abandonment issues in adults.
 If your emotional needs are neglected as a child, you may never have the opportunity to form secure attachments and learn to have healthy relationships, leaving you feeling like anyone you love could abandon you at any time.